jenniferhsueh/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone that uses HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Tweeter is a simple, single-page Twitter clone that uses HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express and MongoDB back-end skills.

 ## Getting Started